 Every week is different in NYC, but there’s always something new and free to be seen or heard.
 Bryant Park offers free Tai Chi, yoga, craft nights, movies in the summer, and more.
-And check here for the most complete listing of free special events across all 5 boroughs.
+And check out nycgo.com for the most complete listing of free special events across all 5 boroughs.

-Check out fine works of art on a gallery crawl through Chelsea, with no pressure to buy.
-Located predominately in the 20s Streets between 10th and 11th Avenues, all the galleries are free.
-Check out Art Cards before you head over to see what’s in store.
+Check out fine works of art on a gallery crawl through the Chelsea neighborhood, with no pressure to buy.
+Located predominately in the 20s Streets between 10th and 11th Avenues, all the galleries are free to pop into.
+Check out Art Cards before you head over to see if there are any special events in store.
 If you’re lucky, you can time your visit with a free wine and cheese opening event on a Thursday evening.

 With more than 50,000 garments in its collection, the FIT Museum displays pieces dating from the 18th century through the present.
-Designed to educate and entertain, you’ll find rotating exhibits, student designs, and the works of famous contemporary designers, such as Chanel, Dior, and Balenciaga.
-The museum is open Tuesday-Friday, 12:00 -8:00 p.m., and Saturdays 10:00 a.m.-5:00 p.m.
+You’ll find rotating exhibits, student designs, and the works of famous contemporary designers, such as Chanel, Dior, and Balenciaga.
+The museum is open Tuesday – Friday from noon – 8 p.m., and Saturdays from 10 a.m. to 5 p.m.

-Although only 800 yards from Manhattan, you’ll feel far, far away on this 172-acre island.
+Although it’s only 800 yards from Manhattan, you’ll feel far, far away on this 172-acre island.
 You’ll find space to hike, bike, play mini golf, or picnic, as well as enjoy performances, tours, and other activities.
-The ferry is free from Manhattan on Saturdays and Sundays at 10:00 a.m., 11:00 a.m., and 11:30 a.m. (you can purchase round-trip tickets for all other ferries for $2).
+The ferry from Manhattan is free on Saturdays and Sundays at 10 a.m., 11 a.m., and 11:30 a.m. (you can purchase round-trip tickets for all other ferries for $2).

 Explore a wide range of local beers at this neighborhood brewery in Williamsburg, Brooklyn.
-On the weekends take advantage of free tours every half hour, from 1:00 p.m.-6:00 p.m.
+On the weekends, take advantage of free tours every half hour, from 1 p.m. – 6 p.m.
 Williamsburg is a big hangout spot for young New Yorkers, so this makes a great stop before an evening out.

-One of the hidden gems of NYC is this 28-acre public garden and cultural center.
-Not only does the Bronx garden boast spectacular views of the city the Hudson River and the Palisades, but has some of the most beautiful, vibrant landscape you’ll find in the entire city.
-Avoid the $8 entry fee Tuesdays and Saturdays from 9:00 a.m.-noon.
+This 28-acre public garden and cultural center is one of NYC’s true hidden gems.
+Not only does the Bronx garden boast spectacular views of the city, the Hudson River, and the Palisades, but it also has some of the most beautiful, vibrant landscapes you’ll find in the entire city.
+Avoid the $8 entry fee Tuesdays and Saturdays from 9 a.m. – noon.

 HI New York City hosts a range of free activities at the hostel and around town to help you meet your fellow hostellers and get a taste of life as a New Yorker.
 There’s something every day of the week, with free events that include comedy nights, pub crawls, a Central Park walking tour, and more.